Data-Epic/Weather-ETL-Peter/README.md

 4. How the DAG works:

 1. The DAG starts by getting country codes for the specified countries.
-2. It then fetches current weather information for the specified cities using these country codes.
+2. It then fetches geographical information for the specified cities using these country codes.
-3. The weather fields are extracted and separated into two parts: weather records (city, country, state) and longitude/latitude data.
+3. The geographical fields are extracted and separated into two parts: geographical information (city, country, state) and longitude/latitude data.
-4. The weather data from the API is merged with the country and state information.
+4. The current weather data from the API is merged with the country and state information.
-5. The merged weather records are then transformed into a more structured format.
+5. The merged current weather records are then transformed into a more structured format.
 6. Finally, the transformed records are loaded into a Postgres database.

 Configuration